 There is no current trading market for FTAI Infrastructure common stock, although FTAI Infrastructure expects that a limited market, commonly known as a "when-issued" trading market, will develop on or shortly before the record date for the distribution, and that "regular-way" trading of FTAI Infrastructure common stock will begin on the first trading day following the completion of the distribution.
-FTAI Infrastructure intends to apply to have its common stock authorized for listing on The Nasdaq Capital Market ("Nasdaq") under the symbol "
+FTAI Infrastructure intends to apply to have its common stock authorized for listing on the New York Stock Exchange ("NYSE") under the symbol "

-In reviewing this Information Statement, you should carefully consider the matters described under the caption "Risk Factors" beginning on page 21.
+In reviewing this Information Statement, you should carefully consider the matters described under the caption "Risk Factors" beginning on page 18.